-Emails will continue to be used to formally distribute information on Council business.
+Emails will be used to distribute information on Council business.
+Hard copies will be provided by exception by request.

 Individual Parish Councillors are responsible for what they post.
 Councillors are personally responsible for any online activity conducted via their published e-mail address which is used for council business.
-Upon election/co-option all Councillors will be provided with a Parish Council email address.
-It is strongly recommended that this is used for all Parish Council correspondence.
+Councillors are strongly advised to have separate council and personal email addresses.

-Code of Practice
+The Code of Practice